gmrempe/Aether/README.md

   * Player logic complete

 Day 3
 Initialize game.
-Create Levels.
- * wind 'moves' with symbol flips from one frame to the next
- * Levels laid out
+Player can win and lose.

 Day 4
 Add settings
- * User can change their color
+ * User can change number of AIs
- * Add sound into background with mute button
+ * User can select difficulty
+ * User can selecgt number of circles in game

 Day 5
-Cleanup bugs, if time permits add multiplayer and upgrade visualization
+Cleanup bugs, if time permits add multiplayer and upgrade graphics
  * Two users can play at same time
- * Add custom game parameters into Settings
  * Review visual layout to cleanup any noise and streamline theme

 ## Bonus Features
  * User can change colors
  * User can play against another user
- * Multiple levels
- * change visual from static map to network visualization